-Basel III proposes many new capital, leverage and liquidity standards.
-These standards are to be phased in over years to allow for observation to ensure that these changes are not detrimental to the banking industry, specifically, or more generally, the national economies in which these rules will be implemented.
+Basel III proposes many new capital, leverage, and liquidity standards.
+These standards are to be phased in over years to ensure that these changes are not detrimental to the banking industry or the economies in which these rules will be implemented.

 Basel III will require banks to hold Tier 1 common equity equal to 4.5% (up from 2% in Basel II) of its risk weighted assets.
-Minimum Tier 1 capital, which will include common equity Tier 1 and additional Tier 1 capital, will be required to be 6% (up from 4% in Basel II) of its risk weighted assets as of January 1, 2015.
+Minimum Tier 1 capital, which will include common equity Tier 1 and additional Tier 1 capital, will be a minimum of 6% (up from 4% in Basel II) of its risk weighted assets as of January 1, 2015.

 The Liquidity Coverage Ratio requires a bank to hold sufficient high-quality liquid assets to cover its total net cash outflows over 30 days; the Net Stable Funding Ratio requires the available amount of stable funding to exceed the required amount of stable funding over a one-year period of extended stress.